dreamos82/Arduino-MouseGlove/README.md

 Arduino-MouseGlove
 ==================

-This is Simply project for a MouseGlove based on arduino.
+This is a simply project for a MouseGlove based on arduino.

 It is composed by two parts: